meilisearch/documentation/learn/advanced/known_limitations.md

 **Limitation:** Documents have a soft maximum of 1000 fields.

-**Explanation:** This limit is enforced for relevancy reasons.
-[Ranking rules](/learn/core_concepts/relevancy.md#ranking-rules) may no longer be effective beyond this limit, leading to undefined behavior.
+**Explanation:** There is no limit on how many fields a document can have.
+However, documents with more than 1000 fields may cause the [ranking rules](/learn/core_concepts/relevancy.md#ranking-rules) to stop working, leading to undefined behavior.

 ## Maximum number of words per attribute